-How to Add Your Panopto Video to Your Course (video)
+How to Add Your Panopto Video to Your Course (pdf)

 Short for Portable Document Format, a pdf document is a file format used to represent documents in a manner independent of application software, hardware, and operating systems. pdf document reader software is required to view pdf document documents but comes with some browsers such as Google Chrome.